 Breckenridge Grand Vacations Employee Assistance Fund

-In 2015, Breckenridge Grand Vacations employees contributed $45,891 towards the Employee Assistance Fund.
-The Employee Assistance Fund was able to help 18 employees and their families who were in need of financial assistance.
+Each year, Breckenridge Grand Vacations employees contribute over $40,000 to towards the Employee Assistance Fund.
+Since its inception, the fund has provided $650,000 to 352 employees and their families in need of financial assistance.
 The Breckenridge Grand Vacations Employee Assistance Fund was formed by employees with the purpose of providing financial assistance to employees and their immediate families in the event of an emergency, misfortune, or other unforeseen financial burden where the need for assistance exceeds all resources reasonably available to the employee.

 Breckenridge Grand Vacations employees are very committed to the conservation and sustainability of the town they live in.
 On four days each year, employees partner with the Adopt-a-Trail Program of the Friends of the Dillon Ranger District to work to maintain the Peaks Trail that begins just behind Grand Lodge on Peak 7, with 40-50 employees participating annually.
 Since 2011, BGV has donated $54,200 to FDRD to support this trail preservation work.